marbuthnott/hide_and_go_beetroot/README.md

 I would like to be positioned at the maze entrance.

 As a game player,
-So that I can search for the leek,
+So that I can search for the beetroot,
 I would like to be able to move in different directions.

 As a game player,
 So that I can complete a game,
-I would like to be able to see and interact with a leek.
+I would like to be able to see and interact with a beetroot.

 As a game player,
 So that I can see how well I've done,